WONDER WOMAN

 I worked for a long time on the project, researching and creating.
 Finally grabbing the largest envelope I could find, I sent everything off to DC.

 It was returned to me.
-Nelson Bridwell was quite polite again and in fact, enthusiastic.
+The ever-patient Nelson Bridwell was quite polite again to this over-enthusiastic fangirl.
 He congratulated me for my work and said that DC had been considering incorporating a lot of my ideas into the book, but the decision had just been made that the scenario in the WW book was going to shift to mirror the WWII developments on this new TV show that was coming out.

 Which is just a minor reason why I didn't like the show.
 I mean, besides the fact that Lynda Carter couldn't act her way out of a paper bag, that the networks were in their Spandex era, and...
 Oh, don't get me started.